 Recommendations to Chronic Cardio proponents:

 Is it impossible to suffer “Chronic cardio” syndromes even when running at the slower intensities (less than 80% MHR) generally used by the likes of Lydiard?
 No, some people are so stressed that the best training they could do is go to bed for 3 days.
-TonyRiddle described how this method had been used at Wild Fitness with some cases of extreme chronic stress – three days in bed and then they begun easy activity.
-And this is another instance where reductionist scientific studies cannot tell you anything useful – they simply do not look at enough variables over a long enough time-span – they are good only for the type of newspaper headlines we have seen recently.
+This is another instance where reductionist scientific studies cannot tell you anything useful – they simply do not look at enough variables over a long enough time-span – they are good only for the type of newspaper headlines we have seen recently.
 Old school coaches spend their lives with this through trial and error to arrive at training that makes athletes stronger.
-Lydiard ran at various paces from 50 miles per week to 300 miles per week until he found a recipe that allowed him to get stronger not stale.
+Lydiard ran at various paces from 50 miles per week to 300 miles per week until he found a recipe that allowed him to get stronger rather than stale.
 Even then, his method can only be replicated fully if you also recreate the other variables he had around him (active life, good food, natural surroundings, strong group dynamic).

 The chronic cardio term needs to be dispensed with so we can have a serious discussion about training methods rather than comparing the disastrous practice of constant threshold running with superficially seductive approaches that promise you enormous results without much time investment.
 An active natural life is not that – it’s something you live and breathe every moment.
 We need stronger education around the actual practices and principles used to train athletes in the 50s, 60s and 70s so that the general perception does not become the watered down training approaches, created for modern day runners with poor biomechanics and unhealthy diets, such as “Run faster, run less” or the “magic bullet workout of the week” culture that you can pick up only too easily from “Runner’s World”.